-The previous assessments (Evans 2008a, Evans 2008b and Kenney 2009) carried out for other stages of this project have discussed the archaeological and historical background of the area and this report will concentrate on those aspects directly relevant to the development area.
+The previous assessments (Evans 2008a, Evans 2008b and Kenney 2009b) carried out for other stages of this project have discussed the archaeological and historical background of the area.
+The assessment for the previously proposed location for the pumping station (Kenney 2009a) covers much the same area as the present report, which will concentrate on those aspects directly relevant to the alternative development area.
 See figure 1 for the location of sites mentioned.